Lightyear (film): Home media

 Lightyear was made available on Disney+ on August 3, 2022, with the option to view the theatrical version of the film or the IMAX Enhanced version.
 The film was also released on Disney+ Hotstar in Indonesia and Malaysia as the film did not release theatrically in these territories following the demand of removing the same-sex kiss.
 The movie was released under the ratings of 18+ for Malaysia and 21+ for Indonesia (both Indonesian and Malaysian equivalents of the adults-only NC-17), with mature content warning included prior to the start of the film.
 IGN Southeast Asia also confirmed that the same-sex relationship remained untouched, even for the previously mentioned same-sex kiss.
-Disney+ in the Middle East did not include the film as they decided to align with local censorship rules, meaning that content aimed at children that include LGBTQIA+ references, including this film, will not be released in these territories.
+Disney+ in the Middle East and North Africa region (excluding Israel) did not include the film as they decided to align with local censorship rules, meaning that content aimed at children that include LGBTQIA+ references, including this film, will not be released in these territories.

 It was streamed by 1.7 million U.S. households during its first five days on Disney+ according to Samba TV.
 According to Nielsen, it was viewed for 1.3 billion minutes and ranked third overall in streaming titles for the week.
 Its viewership fell sharply in the second week to 700 million minutes, with the film being positioned tenth overall and third among all streaming films.

 Walt Disney Studios Home Entertainment released Lightyear on Ultra HD Blu-ray, DVD and Blu-ray on September 13, 2022.

 Reception

 Streaming viewership

-According to Whip Media, Lightyear was the 2nd most watched movie in the United States across all platforms, during the week of August 5, 2022 to August 7, 2022.
+According to Whip Media, Lightyear was the 2nd most watched movie in the United States across all platforms, during the weekend of August 5, 2022, to August 7, 2022.
 According to the streaming aggregator Reelgood, Lightyear was the 10th most watched program across all platforms, during the week of August 12, 2022.
-According to Nielsen Holdings, Lightyear was the 9th most streamed movie across all platforms, during the week of August 29, 2022 to September 4, 2022.
+According to Nielsen Holdings, Lightyear was the 9th most streamed movie across all platforms, during the week of August 29, 2022, to September 4, 2022.

 Lightyear was the most watched movie worldwide on Disney+ in August 2022.
 It was on the number one spot on the platform for 35 days consecutively.